-The proposals for equal access to the federal government for, adoption by provincial governments of, and the desirability of all Canadians being able to speak, both languages were, from the point of view of French Canadians, no concessions at all, so it is not surprising that these policies were favored by 98 per cent, 97 per cent, and 99 per cent of the monolingual French-speaking respondents, respectively.
+The proposals of equal access to the federal government for, adoption by provincial governments of, and the desirability of all Canadians being able to speak both languages were, from the point of view of French Canadians, no concessions at all, so it is not surprising that these policies were favored by 98%, 97%, and 99% of the monolingual French speaking respondents, respectively.
 On the other hand, this finding is not trivial either.
 Given the legendary devotion of the French Canadian people to la survivance, are we to suppose that the nearly unanimous belief in universal Canadian bilingualism reflects an understanding, with Lieberson, that bilingualism need not lead to assimilation?
-(Lieberson 1970; Chap.
-6-8).

-The most willingly accepted concessionary policy among the monolingual French was that French-speaking children should learn English in school, a proposal supported by 96 per cent.
-Like their Englishspeaking counterparts, fewer approved the principle that employees not speaking English should learn it if the majority in their company was English Canadian; but the approval rate was still 88 per cent.
-Fewer, but still 72 per cent, agreed that French Canadians should speak English everywhere in Canada except Quebec.
+The most willingly accepted concessionary policy among the monolingual French was that French speaking children should learn English in school, a proposal supported by 96%.
+Like their English speaking counterparts, fewer approved the principle that employees not speaking English should learn it if the majority in their company was English Canadian, but the approval rate was still 88%.
+Fewer, but still 72%, agreed that French Canadians should speak English everywhere in Canada except Quebec.

-As might be expected, both language groups, in their frequencies of support, ranked these three proposed policies of language-learning obligation in the same order.5 But the differences in support for the three policies were much greater among the speakers of English than among the speakers of French.
+As might be expected, both language groups, in their frequencies of support, ranked these three proposed policies of language-learning obligation in the same order.
+But the differences in support for the three policies were much greater among the speakers of English than among the speakers of French.
 What is most interesting is that a large majority of the French monolinguals were willing to accept every one of the concessionary policies.
 They exhibited the typical response pattern not of a group in revolt, but of a subservient group: glad to greet any concessions from the dominant group, but also willing to grant it a much more generous definition of justice than it is willing to grant in return.